EthanSK/RoboBois/Week 3/sensorquestions.md

 -Below 10cm completely breaks

 Max:
--254.99999999999997cm - is this because it's 8 bit?
+-Occasionally dodgy when going after 100cm but rare -254.99999999999997cm - is this because it's 8 bit?

 * Move the sonar so that it faces the wall at a non-orthogonal incidence angle.
 What is the maximum angular deviation from perpendicular to the wall at which it will still give sensible readings?